The Complex Commercial Litigation Law Review: Australia

 The objective of remedies awarded for breach of contract in Australia is to compensate the non-breaching party, not to punish the breaching party.63 Orders for accounts of profits or restitutionary damages, which can be viewed as more punitive in nature, are not generally available for breach of contract.64

 i Available remedies

-Australian law applies orthodox principles of common law with respect to the assessment of damages for breach of contract seek.
-The fundamental principle is that the non-breaching party should be placed in the same position as if the contract had been performed, to the extent possible, through an order for monetary compensation.65
+Australian law applies orthodox principles of common law with regard to the assessment of damages for breach of contract.
+The fundamental principle is that the non-breaching party should, as far as possible through an order for monetary compensation, be placed in the same position it would have be in had the contract been performed.65

-Injunctive relief is not commonly awarded in contractual cases.
-However, in certain circumstances the Australian courts will exercise equitable jurisdiction to grant an injunction to enforce or prevent the enforcement of contractual obligation.
+Injunctive relief is not commonly awarded in contractual cases; however, in certain circumstances, the courts will exercise equitable jurisdiction to grant an injunction to enforce or prevent the enforcement of a contractual obligation.
 For example, cases involving restraints of trade or attempts at recourse to security interests generally lend themselves to injunctive relief.

 ii Limitations on availability of remedies